stephenharris/Event-Organiser/readme.txt

 * Introducing actions and filters to allow developers or plug-ins to modify and interact with Event Organiser
 * Allowing users to exclude or include specific dates in an event's schedule
 * Dashboard widgets (upcoming events / expiring events)
-* If you have any suggestions feel free to use the plug-in's forum

 == Installation ==